-Philips EverPlay BT3900P review
+Philips EverPlay BT3900P full review

 Philips is a well-known brand in the audio community, regarded as offering great audio in a sleek package.
 Is this still the same for the company’s budget range?
 We’ve got our hands on the Philips EverPlay BT3900P, the latest budget speaker from the company to put through its paces with mixed results.
 Carry on reading our review to find out why.

 Before we get into the review, let’s quickly discuss pricing and availability.
 The Philips EverPlay will set you back £59.99/$59.99 and is available from Amazon in the UK, and Target in the US.
 While this is a decent price for a Bluetooth speaker, it’s only £10 cheaper than Denon’s budget speaker which we rated very highly in our Denon Envaya Pocket review.

 Design and build

 If the Philips EverPlay has anything going for it, it has to be in the design department because it’s an eye-catcher, even in a market with more speakers than we’ve had hot dinners.
 The philosophy behind the design seems to focus on it lightweight and portable, something that Philips EverPlay has achieved with an impressively slim and light-weight form-factor.

 Specifically, the speaker weights a rather dainty 210 grams and measures in at 16.6 x 8.6 x 2.2cm.
 If that doesn’t mean much to you, it essentially means that the speaker is compact enough to slip into a jacket pocket without a noticeable bulge, or without it weighing down your pockets.